ym001/distancia/docs/soundDistance.rst

 Compression-based distances measure the similarity between audio signals by evaluating how efficiently they can be compressed together.
 These methods capture shared patterns and structures in the audio.

-`ZlibCompressionDistance` Compares two audio signals by evaluating the compression ratio when they are concatenated, capturing structural similarities.
+52. `ZlibCompressionDistance`_ :Compares two audio signals by evaluating the compression ratio when they are concatenated, capturing structural similarities.

-`NormalizedCompressionDistance` Uses compression to calculate the amount of shared information between two audio files, reflecting their overall similarity.
+#. `NormalizedCompressionDistanc`_ : Uses compression to calculate the amount of shared information between two audio files, reflecting their overall similarity.

 Conclusion
 ==========